saeedmzr/gym_invoices/README.md

 #### First,you can use :  `docker-compose up`

 After that,you got 3 containers in your docker.

-Go to php container with `docker exec -it <container name> bash` run `cp .env.example .env` to create env file of product.
+Go to php container with `docker exec -it <container name> bash`

+Run `cp .env.example .env` to create env file of product.

 Run `php artisan key:generate` to generate a app key